 WebRTC leak test

-- WebRTC leak test results: IPVanish partially passed the WebRTC leak test.
+- WebRTC leak test results: IPVanish passed the WebRTC leak test.

 A WebRTC leak can expose your true IP address even if you’re using a VPN service.
 We used the BrowserLeaks website to test for WebRTC leaks before and after using IPVanish.

-Our true IP address was shown on the test when we weren't connected to the VPN.
+The test showed our true IP address when we weren't connected to the VPN.
 But once we ran the test while connected to IPVanish, our IP address was masked by the VPN.

 Kill switch test

-- Kill switch test results: IPVanish passed its kill switch test.
+- Kill switch test results: IPVanish failed the kill switch test (again).

 A kill switch is a tool that should come standard with all VPNs.
-It helps protect your online activities in the event that your VPN connection were to drop by blocking your internet connection as well.
+It helps protect your online activities if your VPN connection were to drop by blocking your internet connection as well.

 IPVanish compatibility